StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 `$ ./run_docker_image_on_local_host.sh`

-Then, the web server is running as a containerized application and publishes the static website on port 8000 of the host.
+Then, the web server is running as a containerized application and publishes the static website on port 8000 of the host as displayed in the merged screenshots below.

 ![local_container_run](doc/local_container_run.png)

 **Note:** If you see `Got permission denied while trying to connect to the Docker daemon socket at unix:///...`, search for help [here](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

-#### Install Jenkins - The Continuous Integration / Continuous Deployment Tool
+#### Install & Configure Jenkins - The Continuous Integration / Continuous Deployment Tool
+To install Jenkins, the Docker-Image must be stopped first, such that the port 8000 is vacant.

 ## Pipeline Components
 This section describes the individual components of the continuous integration / continuous deployment pipeline that this repository contains.